7 Symbolic Interpretations of Hair and Hair Loss in Dreams

-- Dreams of losing hair
+- Dreams about losing one's hair

 - Dreams about hair extensions

-- Dreams of hair salons
+- Dreams about hair salons

-- Dream haircuts
+- Dream haircuts (both good and bad)

-- The condition of hair in dreams
+- The condition of one's hair in dreams

 - Abandoned ideas

 - Lost creativity

 - Feelings of loss of power or control

 - Perceived loss of sexual prowess